Orange Ceramics Table Lamp

 Designer: To be appraised.

 These type of lamps are often attributed to Maison Barbier from Paris, France, but they are not.
 They are made in the style of the famous lamps by Barbier but made in Belgium.
 Most of the lamps by Barbier are signed, except the early ones.
-This lamp has no marks or whatsoever but labels on identical lamps say it is Massive lighting.
+This lamp has no marks or whatsoever but labels on identical lamps say it is from the Massive lighting company.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.